Stryzhh/account-game-resolution-switcher/README.md

  * Automatically grabs steam app info using steam web API.

 Again... for info on how this app works, visit the [Wiki](https://github.com/Stryzhh/account-game-resolution-switcher/wiki).

-## Overview
-Change steam-account, resolution and/or load up a game faster than ever before by saving profiles and accessing them via desktop, start menu or pinned tiles.

 ## Features